 FONDATION PHILANTHROPIA MAKES A COMMITMENT TO THE PALACE OF VERSAILLES

 After the renovation of the Latona Fountain and parterres, followed by that of Trianon-Sous-Bois, Fondation Philanthropia is once again committing to the public institution of the palace, museum and national estate of Versailles for a major project: The renovation of the Royal Chapel.
-A great example philanthropy for indispensable renovation works.
+A great example philanthropy for crucial renovation works.

 ©château de Versailles, T. Garnier